Department Chair Resources

 The primary student retention unit on campus, responsible for most campus tutoring services, supplemental instruction, and University 101 classes to provide students with the tools and resources needed to make a smooth transition into college.

 Provides outreach, assistance and academic advising services to all undeclared students, those on academic probation, and those in danger of losing scholarship funding.
-In collaboration with student life and residential life, the Advising Center also provides academic programming to residential students.
+In collaboration with student life and residential life, Advising Services also provides academic programming to residential students.

-- The Career Center works closely with the Academic Support Center to help students clarify their occupational goals and to sharpen their academic focus.
-In collaboration with faculty and area businesses, the Career Center aims to provide internship opportunities for students, as well as employment resources and prospects upon graduation.
+- Career Services works closely with Academic Support Services to help students clarify their occupational goals and to sharpen their academic focus.
+In collaboration with faculty and area businesses, Career Services aims to provide internship opportunities for students, as well as employment resources and prospects upon graduation.

 - Opportunity Network is a program designed to assist students in achieving their goals as they confront the challenges of completing a college degree.
 It provides services to eligible students from the time they are accepted to the University through graduation.

 In addition to the above services, the Department of Languages, Literature and Composition operates The Writing Center, which offers free, 50-minute sessions of one-on-one tutoring at any stage of the writing process.
 Distance tutoring is also available via Skype.

 Other essential services for students are provided by Student Affairs: